knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 This is exactly how a computer's file system operates.
 Every computer has a starting folder known as the root folder.
 It's analogous to the locker in our example, a primary container for all other folders.
 For Linux and macOS, the root folder is marked by a forward slash (/), whereas Windows denotes it by a drive (hard drive or solid-state drive) letter, say "C:".

 > Task: Take a moment to find the root folder on your computer.
 Explore its contents.
-And if you're unsure, it's okay to search online!
+And if you're unsure how to find it, just ask Google!

 Within the root folder, you will have subfolders.
-To these subfolders, the root folder is called the "parent folder" or "parent directory".
+The subfolders will call the root folder their "parent folder" or "parent directory".
+Just like in a family tree, parents are on top, and kids are at the bottom.

 ### Working Directory